Intel Gaudi PyTorch Python API (habana_frameworks.torch)

 hpex/normalization

 hpex/normalization module contains Python interfaces to the Gaudi implementation for common normalize & clip operations performed on gradients in some models.
 Usage of Gaudi provided implementation can provide better performance (compared to equivalent operator provided in torch).
-Refer to Other Custom OPs for further details.
+Refer to Custom Ops for further details.

 hpex/optimizers